qunfengdong/MicroGMT/README.md

   -i <input_summary_table> \
   -o <output_table> -t <table_format>
 ```

+#### Test dataset
+If you want to try on a small test data first, please click here to download the test data.
+It contains database sequences and simulated raw read sequnces of 10 randomly selected strains from GISAID database.
+For database sequences, start from "Make summary tables".
+Also the formatting steps in "Input" section is already done.

 ### 2. Workflow for sequences of E.coli K12 strains
 #### Build the annotation database